 The municipal ossuary in the Paris Catacombs is one of the world’s largest and one of only a handful located underground.
 Before being opened to the public in 1809, it underwent an extensive decorative rearrangement under the auspices of Inspector Héricart de Thury, who transformed the site using a museographical and monumental approach.

 The bones, which had previously been loosely piled, were carefully organized in walls, according to a quarry backfill arrangement.
-The façade consists of rows of tibiae alternating with skulls, and the remaining bones were piled behind this wall.
+The façade consists of rows of femurs and tibiae alternating with skulls, and the remaining bones were piled behind this wall.
 They were often only small fragments, as a consequence of their being dumped into the quarry.
 Masonry monuments in the Antique and Egyptian styles were also installed along the circuit, in the shape of Doric columns, altars, steles or tombs.
 Certain areas were named after religious, Romantic or Antique sources, such as the Lacrymatory Sarcophagus, the Samaritan Fountain or the Sepulchral Lamp.
 With the aim of adding an educational aspect to the circuit, Héricart de Thury had two cabinets built in the style of traditional cabinets of curiosities; one was dedicated to mineralogy, the other to pathology.
 The pathology cabinet showed specimens that referred to bone illnesses and deformations, as established by the research of Dr. Michel-Augustin Thouret in 1789.
 Another pedagogical tool are the plaques featuring religious and poetic texts that are found throughout the galleries.

 They encourage visitors toward introspection and a meditation on death.